Ecumenical Catholic Communion: Belief

+Marriage

+The blessings of same-sex unions are posible.

 Governance

 The Ecumenical Catholic Communion has a synodal model of governance.
 The synod of the communion consists of the Presiding Bishop in collaboration with the House of Laity, the House of Pastors, and the Episcopal Council.
 When the synod is not in session, the governance of the communion is carried by the Leadership Council, except where authority is reserved to the presiding bishop, the Episcopal Council, the House of Laity or the House of Pastors.
 The Leadership Council is a group composed of the Presiding Bishop and an equal number of representatives from each of the House of Laity and House of Pastors.
 These representatives are normally the elected officers of the houses.

 Ecumenical Anglican Church

 Hickman was the only bishop of the communion until late 2009, when the Ecumenical Anglican Church (EAC) joined the ECC.
 At that stage, Richard Hollingsworth of the Ecumenical Anglican Church also joined the communion, but relinquished juridical authority within the ECC.
 Should another diocese be established, Hollingsworth would be eligible for election to this role.